andrewharp/ComfyUI-EasyNodes/readme.md

 1. **Annotate Functions with @ComfyFunc**: Decorate your processing functions with `@ComfyFunc`.
 The decorator accepts the following parameters:
    - `category`: Specifies the category under which the node will be listed in ComfyUI.
 Default is `"ComfyFunc"`.
    - `display_name`: Optionally specifies a human-readable name for the node as it will appear in ComfyUI.
 If not provided, a name is generated based on the function name.
-   - `workflow_name`: The internal identifier for this node type.
-If not provides, as name is generated based on the function name.
+   - `workflow_name`: The internal unique identifier for this node type.
+If not provided, a name is generated based on the function name.
    - `is_output_node`: maps to ComfyUI's IS_OUTPUT_NODE
    - `validate_inputs`: maps to ComfyUI's VALIDATE_INPUTS
    - `is_changed`: maps to ComfyUI's IS_CHANGED